-Infants have very small nasal passages, so the least bit of dryness or extra mucus in their noses can make them snore or have noisy breathing.
-Sometimes, what sounds like snoring is just how they breathe as a newborn.
+Infants have tiny nasal passages, so the slightest bit of dryness or extra mucus in their noses can make them snore or have noisy breathing.
+Sometimes, what sounds like snoring is how they breathe as newborns.
 As they grow, their breathing typically gets quieter.

-It’s normal for newborns and young babies to cry during sleep for a number of reasons.
+It’s normal for newborns and young babies to cry during sleep for several reasons.

 Their little bodies have not yet mastered the challenges of a regular sleep cycle.